xenya52/game/README.md

 # TODOS
 - implement real blocks as strucks
+- Make flexible size for change_world_state in states
 - implement regrowable trees
 - Make a "overworld size class and extend the overwold after a specific amount of turns"
 - Make a functionary inventory